automation-tasks-rs/cargo-auto/README.md

 ![cargo_auto_build](https://github.com/LucianoBestia/cargo-auto/raw/main/images/cargo_auto_build.png "cargo_auto_build")

+Congratulations!
+You are already using `cargo-auto`.
+Simple as that.

 ## Motivation

 Cargo is a great tool for building rust projects.
 It has all the basics: `cargo build`, `cargo build --release`, `cargo fmt`, `cargo test`, `cargo doc`,...